 Handling errors in a REST way is seemingly simple enough: upon requesting a resource, when an error occurs, a proper status code and a body that contains a parseable message and using the content-type of the request should be returned.
 The default error pages in Tomcat are ugly.
-Not only they expose too much of the server internals, they are only HTML formatted and making them a poor choice if a RESTful web service is deployed … read on »
+Not only they expose too much of… Continue reading RESTful error handling with Tomcat and SpringMVC 3.x

 Using Spring 3.0 MVC for RESTful web services (rebuttal)

 Update Mar.04 Thanks to @ewolff some of the points described below are now official feature requests.
 One (SPR-6928) is actually scheduled in Spring 3.1 (cool!).
-I've updated the post and added all open tickets.
+I’ve updated the post and added all open tickets.
 Please vote!
-This post is somewhat a response to InfoQ's Comparison of Spring MVC and JAX-RS.
-Recently I have completed a migration from a JAX-RS implementation of a web service to Spring 3.0 MVC annotation-based @Controllers.
-The aforementioned post on InfoQ was published … read on »
+This post is somewhat a response to InfoQ’s Comparison of Spring MVC and JAX-RS.
+Recently I have completed a… Continue reading Using Spring 3.0 MVC for RESTful web services (rebuttal)

 Upgrading to Spring 3.0.0.M3 and Spring Security 3.0.0.M1